dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

-The server MUST attempt to combine the remaining individual RRs into the same sections in which they would have appeared in a standalone query, i.e.,  as if each combination had been "the question" per
+The server MUST attempt to combine the remaining individual RRs into the same sections in which they would have appeared in a standalone query, i.e. as if each combination had been "the question" per
 {{Section 4.1 of RFC1035}}.

 The server MUST detect duplicate RRs and keep only a single copy of each RR in its respective section.
-Duplicates can occur, e.g., in the Answer section if a CNAME chain is involved, or in the Authority section if multiple QTYPEs don't exist, etc.  Note that RRs can be legitimately duplicated in different sections, e.g., for the (SOA, TYPE12345) combination on apex where TYPE12345 is not present.
+Duplicates can occur, for example, in the Answer section if a CNAME chain is involved, or in the Authority section if multiple QTYPEs don't exist, etc.  Note that RRs can be legitimately duplicated in different sections such as for the (SOA, TYPE12345) combination at a zone apex where TYPE12345 is not present.

 Handling of an MQTYPE-Query option MUST NOT itself trigger a truncated response.
-If response size (or other) limits do not allow all of the data obtained by querying for an additional QTx to be included in the final response in their entirety (i.e., as complete RRsets) then the server MUST NOT include the respective QTx in the MQTYPE-Response option's list and MAY stop processing further QTx combinations.
+If response size (or other) limits do not allow all of the data obtained by querying for an additional QTx to be included in the final response in their entirety (i.e. as complete RRsets) then the server MUST NOT include the respective QTx in the MQTYPE-Response option's list and MAY stop processing further QTx combinations.